cncf/tag-observability/whitepaper.md

 # Observability Whitepaper

 Welcome to the community-driven version 1.0 of the observability whitepaper.
-Led by TAG Observability in the CNCF ecosystem, it was released in August 2023.
+Led by TAG Observability in the CNCF ecosystem, it was released in October 2023.

 This version of our whitepaper paper is only a start!
 There are many more topics to cover and things to add.